OpenBEL/openbel-api/README.md

 ## Features

-- Evidence Store
+- Nanopub Store
-  - Storage of evidence including creation, retrieval, modification, and deletion actions.
+  - Storage of nanopub including creation, retrieval, modification, and deletion actions.
-  - Flexible filtering of stored, evidence based on user's custom data requirements.
+  - Flexible filtering of stored, nanopub based on user's custom data requirements.
-  - Upload a document (e.g. BEL script, XBEL, or Evidence JSON), to the Evidence Store, as a dataset.
-These can later be retrieved or deleted from the Evidence Store.
+  - Upload a document (e.g. BEL script, XBEL, or nanopub JSON), to the Nanopub Store, as a dataset.
+These can later be retrieved or deleted from the nanopub Store.
-  - Flexible filtering of evidence contained within a dataset.
+  - Flexible filtering of nanopub contained within a dataset.
-  - Download a document (e.g. BEL script, XBEL, or Evidence JSON) from a dataset.
+  - Download a document (e.g. BEL script, XBEL, or Nanopub JSON) from a dataset.
 - BEL Expressions
    - Autocomplete a BEL term expression.
    - Retrieve the structural components of a BEL expression.